How to Take Your Shopify POS Inventory Management Up a Level

 Having a solid base for your Shopify POS inventory management is key to securing the growth that this opportunity provides.

-Because this is a software which goes beyond inventory management and acts as the foundation for your entire product-making business.
+Because Katana goes beyond inventory management and acts as the foundation for your entire product-making business.

 You can manage your inventory, production, and sales from a single dashboard.
 Everything is visually color-coded for the maker’s eye and designed so that you can manage your business without having to depend on inefficient spreadsheets.